Have a question? Send it to us at email@example.com and we’ll post your question and our answer here.

 After receiving a submission, a team of JEI Editors will first read the submission to determine if it is in the correct format for a scientific manuscript.
 If not, the editors will provide a list of suggestions to improve the formatting and presentation of the manuscript within two weeks of the initial submission.

 Once the manuscript is in the correct format, it will proceed to the review stage.
 In this stage, JEI reviewers will read the manuscript and provide suggestions to improve both the scientific project and the manuscript itself.
-These suggestions will be compiled by the editors and sent to the authors within 4 weeks of the state of this review stage.
+These suggestions will be compiled by the editors and sent to the authors within 4-6 weeks, depending on the influx of submissions at the time.
+Summer and fall tend to be a busy time for JEI and you may experience some delays.

 Will the standards be grade level specific?